HKU-BAL/Clair3/README.md

 ## Training Data

 Clair3 trained both its pileup and full-alignment models using four GIAB samples (HG001, HG002, HG004 and HG005), excluded HG003.
-On ONT, we also trained a model using HG001, 2, 3, and 5, exluded HG004.
+On ONT, we also trained a model using HG001, 2, 3, and 5, excluded HG004.
 All models were trained with chr20 excluded (including only chr1-19, 21, 22).

 |  Platform   |   Reference   |      Aligner      | Training samples |
 | :---------: | :-----------: | :---------------: | :--------------: |